Britain's Secret Palestinian Authority Control

 This indiscriminate campaign has been enormously counterproductive.
 Western defence analysts have charged that the effort is “a suicide mission”, desperately conducted to prove the PA can serve as an effective security actor, and defeat Hamas.
 Its leaders reportedly fear that if an alternative governance structure emerges in Gaza without their involvement, the Authority could be sidelined altogether, and “their funding will be channelled away.”
 Having served as the Zionist entity’s ever-dependable attack dog in the West Bank for decades, this would be quite some loss.

-It would also represent a major setback for Britain.
+It would also represent a major blow for Britain.
 As far back as December 2023, it was reported London had dispatched military apparatchiks to the West Bank, preparing the Authority to take power in the Strip, building their “capacity and ability” for the purpose.
-This represented a uniquely rare mainstream acknowledgement of London’s virtually unknown but intimate, long-running, clandestine control of PA security forces.
-Such is this covert bond’s depth and intensity, the conclusion London encouraged the Authority’s recent calamitous West Bank crackdown is irresistible.
+This represented a uniquely rare mainstream acknowledgement of Britain’s virtually unknown but intimate, long-running, clandestine control of PA security forces.
+Such is this covert bond’s depth and intensity, the conclusion the British encouraged the Authority’s recent calamitous West Bank crackdown is irresistible.

 ‘British-Centric’